BlueImp78/Skyblazer-Practice-Hack/README.md

 - If holding SELECT, press D-PAD Left or Right to go to the previous or next checkpoint respectively (this wraps around, so going to the previous checkpoint while in the first room of a stage will put you at the boss room).

+- Hold START before entering Raglan's Citadel to skip to the boss rush section.

 ## Known Issues

 - The boss health display is not accurate for bosses with multiple targets (with the exception of the wall boss).